Hierarchical Coded Matrix Multiplication: Evaluation

 \textbf{Tradeoffs:} Figure~\ref{FIG:hybrid_tradeoff} plots a tradeoff between average decoding time and average computation time.
-For these results, we set $(\Aa,\AB,\Bb)=(10^4,10^4,10^4)$, $\DM_{\text{Poly}}=8, \ND=12$ and $\LY=\Stask=10$.
+For these results, we set $(\Aa,\AB,\Bb)=(10^4,10^4,10^4)$, $\DM_{\text{Poly}}=8, \ND=12$, and $\LY=\Stask=10$.
+We again consider an artificial straggler scenario with $p=0.33$ and a $\Divy$-dominated scheme with $\Divx=\Divz=1$ and $\Divy=8$.
 The dashed blue line corresponds to hierarchical polynomial coding when we use serial decoding.
 For the solid red line we decode each level in parallel.
-These two lines intersect at a small circle marker symbol which corresponds to bit-interleaved polynomial coding with parameters $\Stask=10,\Divxi{,\text{\bicc}}=\Divzi{,\text{\bicc}}=1,\Divyi{,\text{\bicc}}=80,$ and $\DM_{\text{\bicc}}=80$.
+These two lines intersect at a small circle marker symbol which corresponds to bit-interleaved polynomial coding with parameters $\Stask=10,\Divxi{,\text{\bicc}}=\Divzi{,\text{\bicc}}=10,\Divyi{,\text{\bicc}}=8,$ and $\DM_{\text{\bicc}}=80$.
 They meet due to the fact that BICC consists of a single code.
-Hence, both serial and parallel decoding take the same amount of time, in this case 0.73 sec.
-The diamond marker symbols on each line corresponds to multilevel polynomial coding with parameters $\LY=10,\DM_{\text{sum}}=80,\divx=\divz=1,$ for all $\ly\in [\LY]$ and $\divy \in \{12,12,12,11,10,9,7,5,2,0 \}$.
-The triangle marker symbols correspond to hybrid polynomial coding with $\LY_{\text{HHCC}}=5$ levels and $\Stask_{\ly}=2$ subtasks per level, $\ly \in [\LY]$.
-The square marker symbols corresponds to hybrid polynomial coding with $\LY_{\text{HHCC}}=2$ levels and $\Stask_{\ly}=5$ subtasks per level.
+Hence, both serial and parallel decoding take the same amount of time, in this case $0.37$ sec.
+The diamond marker symbols on each line correspond to multilevel polynomial coding with parameters $\LY=10,\DM_{\text{sum}}=80,\divx=\divz=1,$ for all $\ly\in [\LY]$ and $\divy \in \{12,12,12,11,10,9,7,5,2,0 \}$.
+The triangle marker symbols correspond to hybrid polynomial coding with $\LY_{\text{HHCC}}=5$ levels and $\Stask_{\ly,\text{HHCC}}=2$ subtasks per level, $\ly \in [\LY]$.
+The square marker symbols correspond to hybrid polynomial coding with $\LY_{\text{HHCC}}=2$ levels and $\Stask_{\ly,\text{HHCC}}=5$ subtasks per level.
 Figure~\ref{FIG:hybrid_tradeoff} demonstrates that hierarchical coding schemes with a lower number of levels ($\LY$) have a less constrained recovery condition, and thus a lower average computation time when compared to hierarchical coding schemes with a larger $\LY$.
-However, the average decoding time in schemes with a larger $\LY$ is lower than that of schemes with smaller $\LY$, especially when decoding process is conducted in parallel.
+However, the average decoding time in schemes with a larger $\LY$ is lower than that of schemes with smaller $\LY$, especially when the decoding process is conducted in parallel.
 The average computation time of all hierarchical coding approaches outperforms that of the (non-hierarchical) polynomial coding, which is depicted by the star marker.
-Polynomial coding has a lower average decoding time when compared to serially decoder in hierarchical coding.
+Polynomial coding has a lower average decoding time when compared to the serial decoder in hierarchical coding.
 However, its decoding time is larger than that of multilevel polynomial coding and hybrid polynomial coding, where $\LY_{\text{HHCC}}=5$ and when decoding is conducted in parallel.
 Figure~\ref{FIG:hybrid_tradeoff} also illustrates that, while the uncoded method has zero decoding time, it has the largest average computation time.